Sensationalism: The role of profit

-Sensationalism is often blamed for the infotainment style of many news programs on radio and television.
+Sensationalism has also been blamed for the infotainment style of many news programs on radio and television.
 According to sociologist John Thompson, the debate of sensationalism used in the mass medium of broadcasting is based on a misunderstanding of its audience, especially the television audience.
 Thompson explains that the term 'mass' (which is connected to broadcasting) suggests a 'vast audience of many thousands, even millions of passive individuals'.
 Television news is restricted to showing the scenes of crimes rather than the crime itself because of the unpredictability of events, whereas newspaper writers can always recall what they did not witness.
-Television news writers have room for fewer words than their newspaper counterparts.
-Their stories are measured in seconds, not column inches, and thus (even with footage) television stories are inherently shallower than most newspaper stories, using shorter words and familiar idioms to express ideas which a newspaper writer is more free to expand upon and define with precision.